LED lifetime demystified

 Until more regulation is brought into LED luminaires, as a consumer the questions you should ask while evaluating an LED product’s lifetime are:

-- 2. Whether ISTMT and/or LM-84 testing has been carried out at luminaire level?
+- 2. Check if ISTMT and/or LM-84 testing has been carried out at the luminaire level.

 Other than LED lifetime, there are various other parameters to look out for while evaluating LED products and installing them in different types of areas.
 Don’t forget to check out our previous and future articles for more information on LED lighting.